AronFreyr/notemaster/README.md

 * Have a convenient way to display links to other pages.
 * Better bootstrap
     * Take a look at this https://getbootstrap.com/docs/4.1/getting-started/introduction/
+* Reorganize the git branches.
+* Remove all of the old XML test code from the project.